sos-mls/CI-ErrorAPI/README.md

-# Deployment Scripts #
+# CI-ErrorAPI #

+Basic deployment scripts for installing the ErrorAPI on to a server or updating the current ErrorAPI version on the server.
 To start deploying ErrorApi servers first create a running instance that is accessible by password and username.

 ### How to use install-on-server? ###